Stormont Parliament Buildings

 The architect Sir Arnold Thornely, who was knighted by King George V in recognition of his architectural work, designed the building with perfect symmetry and symbolism, such as the building being 365ft wide representing one foot for every day of the year and having six floors and six pillars at the entrance, one for each county in Northern Ireland.

-During Easter, July, August and Halloween, free tours starting on the hour are available between 11am and 3pm.
-Check the www.niassembly.gov.uk for tour times.
+- During the summer months of July & August, free tours starting on the hour are available between 11am and 3pm.
+Check the website for tour times.

 All food is lovingly prepared by talented and award winning chefs who are committed to using only locally available fresh produce and ingredients.

 Booking is necessary.
 For reservations please call 028 9052 1041.

 Watching DebatesYou can visit Parliament Buildings to watch the Assembly Members debate issues in the Assembly Chamber on Monday from 12 noon and Tuesday from 10.30am or view a Committee meeting taking place on Wednesdays or Thursdays.
 For more information, visit www.niassembly.gov.uk.